Zirric is an experimental programming language with a reference implementation in Go.

 It favors small, explicit building blocks: declarations over inheritance,

-annotations over interfaces, and expression-oriented control flow.
+attributes over interfaces, and expression-oriented control flow.
 The standard

 library is written in Zirric itself, and the language is designed so Zirric code